GallaFrancesco/mvc/README.md

 ```

 Note that an instance of MPD must be running for mvc to work, otherwise the fifo file doesn't exist.
+Also (shame on me) the only way to stop it from running is to kill it abruptly (Ctrl+c).